mugicha101/stlviz/README.md

+# COMP 790 Submission materials are in ./COMP\ 790\ Submission/

 # CMake SFML Project Template

 This repository was forked from [CMake SFML Project Template](https://github.com/SFML/cmake-sfml-project.git), which provides basic support for building cross-platform SFML.